sdv-dev/SDV/README.md

 sdv.fit(metadata, tables)
 ```

-Once we start the fitting process, logger messages with the status will be displayed:
+Once we start the fitting process, logger messages with the status will be displayed, if those
+are allowed:

 ```
 INFO - modeler - Modeling data
 INFO - modeler - Modeling Complete
 ```

-Once `Modeling Complete` is displayed, we can process to sample data.
+Once `Modeling Complete` is displayed, or the process of fitting is completed, we can process to
+sample data.

 ### 3. Sample data

-Sampling data once we have fitted our `sdv` instance is as simple as:
+Sampling data once we have fitted our `sdv` instance is as simple as calling the `sample_all`
+method with the desired amount of samples, by default is `5`:

 ```python
 samples = sdv.sample_all()